eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@send_outlook` Send Outlook email (Requirements: 'email', 'subject', 'body')

 `@send_tweet` Send a tweet to twitter (Requirements: 'message')

+`@social_media` Search for information online in the 'social_media' category.

+`@software_wikis` Search for information online in the 'software_wikis' category.

+`@translate` Search for information online in the 'translate' category.

+`@videos` Search for information online in the 'videos' category.

+`@web` Search for information online in the 'web' category.

+`@wikimedia` Search for information online in the 'wikimedia' category.

 `@workflow` Execute a workflow